 - −Number of Foreign researchers : 7,277

-After holding the 2016 G7 Science and Technology Ministers’ Meeting, Tsukuba will hold the 2019 G20 Ministerial Meeting on Trade and Digital Economy
+After holding the 2016 G7 Science and Technology Ministers’ Meeting, Tsukuba hosted the 2019 G20 Ministerial Meeting on Trade and Digital Economy

 3 research institutions with bases in Tsukuba were selected into the National Research and Development Agency